yash9439/codetoprompt/README.md

 *   **Interactive Wizard**: `ctp config`
 *   **Show Current Config**: `ctp config --show`
 *   **Reset to Defaults**: `ctp config --reset`

+Additional snapshot-related settings:

+- **Snapshot Max Bytes**: `snapshot_max_bytes` (default: 3 MB).
+If a text file exceeds this size, its content is not inlined into the snapshot.
+- **Snapshot Max Lines**: `snapshot_max_lines` (default: 20,000).
+If a text file exceeds this line count, its content is not inlined into the snapshot.

+> Snapshot always requires `--output`.
+Diff copies to clipboard by default (summary only printed to terminal).
+Provide `--output <file>` to write the diff to a file instead of copying.

 ---